 The local shop, Post Office and 2 friendly bars, which also offer good meals, are just a 5 minute drive away at Ponteceno.
-Also within a 10 minute drive you will find a very good restaurant, Oppici, at Monte Vaca’ or a little further away in the imposing fortress town of Bardi, the Due Spade (Two Swords).
-Both have very good reviews on TripAdvisor.
+Also within a 10 minute drive you will find a very restaurant, Oppici, at Monte Vaca’ or a little further away, 30 minutes, in the imposing fortress town of Bardi, the Due Spade (Two Swords).
+Or in Bedonia, 20 minutes away, Il Cortile.
+All have very good reviews on TripAdvisor.

 Casa Terracotta, a small farmhouse built in the 1800’s, has been renovated to include modern amenities, it has a small garden with table and chairs and exclusive off road parking adjacent to the property.

 The accommodation is accessed by a flight of stone steps to the original front door.
 Inside is the lobby leading to: